 Soweto Bicycle Tour: A great way to see Soweto (South Western Township) is from the saddle of a bicycle.
 You don’t need to shave your legs or own a heart rate monitor to enjoy this bicycle tour.
 I suggest you set aside additional time to visit Mandela House and the Hector Pieterson Museum.
 If you still have the energy, you may wish to end the day with a bungee jump at Orlando Towers.

 Posh Cocktails with a View: You may need a strong drink after taking in South Africa’s sad and recent history.
-A great way to end a day is at the Westcliff Hotel’s Polo Lounge overlooking Jo’burg Zoo.
-It’s old-school posh, but the cocktails are surprisingly well-priced and you may even get a free bowl of crisps to munch on while you take in the amazing views.
-Be sure to book a table for drinks, but based on my past dining experiences, I wouldn’t suggest you dine here.
+A great way to end a day is at the Westcliff Hotel (update 2018: Four Seasons Hotel) overlooking Jo’burg Zoo.
+Be sure to book a table for drinks.

 44 Stanley Precinct: If you enjoy food and quirky shops, you will love 44 Stanley, a creative oasis in Auckland Park.
-My favourite spot is Il Giardino Degli Ulivi for dinner and live music.
+My favourite spot is Il Giardino Degli Ulivi for dinner and live music (update 2018: I visited in March 2018 and enjoyed a wonderful lunch and listened to incredible musicians).
 If you visit during the day, Salvation Café is a favourite hangout for Jo’burgers.

 Neighbourgoods Market and Juta Street: Visiting this Saturday market in Braamfontein is one of my favourite Jo’burg activities.
 And once your stomach is full, there is plenty to see on Juta Street.
 You may want to wander two blocks to the Wits Arts Gallery (WAG) or stroll over the Nelson Mandela bridge into Newtown.